interplaynetary/free-association/docs/coalition/participation-framework.md

 **Drafted by:** Initial working group convened at COP30 2025 coordination sessions
 **Contributors:** Coalition secretariat members and early adopter organizations

-This coalition consists of entities experimenting with piloting **Free Association.**
+This coalition consists of entities experimenting with piloting new **Digital Public Goods (DPGs)** for voluntary coordination.

-The **Free Association Coalition** (FAC) proposes a radical re-engineering of how collective action (Mutirão) and resource allocation can be coordinated.
+The **Free Association Coalition** (FAC) proposes a re-engineering of how collective action and resource allocation can be coordinated.

 The key insight is separating: